Discover Bank is usually associated with its credit card. But for those that dig a bit deeper, there's a great bank to

 Discover offers their Discover Cashback Debit Checking Account, which consistently makes our list of the best free checking accounts.
 Earn 1% cash back on up to $3,000 in debit card purchases each month.
-There is no monthly maintenance fee, and you can open an account without depositing anything.
-Discover Bank has no hidden fees.
-They outline the three fees that you can incur, which include an outgoing wire fee of $30.
+There's no monthly maintenance fee and you can open an account without depositing anything.

-Discover Bank has over 60,000 no-fee ATMs.
+Discover Bank has over 60,000+ in-network ATMs.
 If you prefer going into a bank branch, you’ll be out of luck as the only branch is located in Delaware.

 While this checking account doesn’t pay interest, the 1% cash back makes up for it.
 When you spend $3,000 in a month through debit spending, you’ll earn $30, which means $360 over a year.